-Note: If you have already configured or planning to configure any shell/batch script run by a Windows agent that is upgraded from any lower version to version 7.11, you must set the AllowBatchJobSteps parameter as True in the agent.cfg file.
-By default pemagent will not execute any batch/shell script.
+Note: If you have already configured or are planning to configure any shell/batch script run by a Windows agent that is upgraded from any lower version to version 7.11, you must set the AllowBatchJobSteps parameter to True in the agent.cfg file.
+By default, the PEM agent will not execute any batch/shell script.